JamesBollinger/MultiGen-Game/README.md

 6 = Moutains

 ##Future plans for the mid-level/tactical end (these are still in development)
+*   ./TurnBasedSystemWithHighlightedMenu.java (I will shorten the name later) -- same as TurnBasedSystem, but also includes a menu for the user to click after using a unit
 *   Ensuring that units do not spawn on Ocean tiles (ok, a main mechanism has been added to do this; but I might improve it later)
 *   Develop an AI for the tactical map (again, a basic one exists, but improvements are in progress)
 *   Display a menu for the user to choose certain actions to perform on a particular unit (add a new image overlay.
 But make sure it's placed in a reasonable location, on screen [not partly off-screen] regardless of the unit location.)